Diseases & Conditions

 X-rays taken while you lean forward and backward can show instability in your joints.
 X-rays can also show when there is too much mobility in your spine.
 This is called spondylolisthesis.

 Magnetic resonance imaging (MRI).
-An MRI can create better images than an X-ray of soft tissues, such as muscles, disks, nerves, and the spinal cord.
+An MRI helps doctors visualize soft tissues, such as muscles, disks, nerves, and the spinal cord.

 Nonsurgical Treatment